-The following conventions are used in this manual
+The following conventions are used in this manual:

-Convention Meaning Special type Indicates a literal example of system output or user input.
-User input is in bold. lowercase italics Indicate a variable. [] Brackets contain default responses to the installation procedure prompts.
+Convention Meaning Special type Indicates a literal example of system output or user input. lowercase italics Indicate a variable.
+Monospaced type Indicates the names of commands, utilities, files, directories, node names, and specific terms to be defined. [] Brackets contain default responses to the installation procedure prompts.
 To accept the default response to a prompt, simply press Return.
 Return Indicates that you press the Return key.
-Click on push button Indicates that you use the mouse to point to the HUBwatch window push button named in the box and click MB1.
+Click button Indicates that you use the mouse to point to the HUBwatch window button named in the box and click MB1.
 MB1 is to be used to perform all clicking functions unless MB2 is specified.
-Ctrl/X Indicates that you press the Control key while you type the key noted by x .
-Ethernet The term "Ethernet" is used in this manual to refer to the IEEE 802.3 standard.
-Token Ring The term "Token Ring" is used in this manual to refer to the IEEE 802.5 standard.
-HUBwatch The term "HUBwatch" is used in this manual to refer to the HUBwatch for Windows software.
-Hub Manager The term "Hub Manager" is used in this manual to refer to the DEChub 900MS Manager.
+Ctrl/X Indicates that you press the Control key while you type the key denoted by x .
+Ethernet The term Ethernet is used in this manual to refer to the IEEE 802.3 standard.
+Token Ring The term Token Ring is used in this manual to refer to the IEEE 802.5 standard.
+HUBwatch The term HUBwatch is used in this manual to refer to the HUBwatch software.
+Hub Manager The term Hub Manager is used in this manual to refer to the DEChub 900MS Manager.
 00.00.00.00 Represents an Internet Protocol (IP) address in examples and figures.
 08-00-2B-00-00-00 Represents a Media Access Control (MAC) address in examples and figures.

+Firmware Updates

-Firmware Updates Because Digital continuously improves the quality of DEChub products, periodic releases of firmware will become available.
+Because Digital continuously improves the quality of DEChub products, periodic releases of firmware will become available.
 To ensure that you have the latest functionality and quality of firmware, always use the most current versions of firmware.

 You can get information about the latest firmware releases from your local Digital Reseller or your local Digital Sales Office.
-You can also get this Information by reading the README file found in the /pub/DEC/hub900 directory at ftp.digital.com.
+You can also get this information by reading the README.txt file found in the /pub/DEC/hub900 directory at ftp.digital.com.

 Firmware updates are customer installable.
 To register for automatic notification of new firmware releases, return the Business Reply Card supplied with this product.
+Or, you can use the Internet by sending your Name, Title, and Mailing Address to dechub\notice@lkg.dec.com.

+Documentation Comments

-Or, you can use the Internet by sending your Name, Title, and Mailing Address to dechub_notice@lkg.dec.com.
-Documentation Comments If you have comments or suggestions for this book or any of the HUBwatch documents, you can submit them in two ways. • Mail the Reader's Comment form on the last page of this document to the address on the reverse side of the form.
-If you have access to the Internet, you may mail your comments electronically to the HUBwatch writing group within Digital at doc_quality@lkg.mts.dec.com
+If you have comments or suggestions for this book or any of the HUBwatch documents, you can submit them in two ways:

+- Mail the Reader's Comment form on the last page of this document to the address on the reverse side of the form. - If you have access to the Internet, you may mail your comments electronically to the HUBwatch writing group within Digital at doc\quality@lkg.mts.dec.com.

+Part I

+HUBwatch Concepts

+Part I describes HUBwatch, its management methods, SNMP features, and HUBwatch startup.
+This information is common to all devices managed with HUBwatch.